ericschulman/fonts_causal_analysis/README.md

 # Causal Analysis of Merger using Font Embeddings

 This repo contains the codes to conduct causal analysis of merger using font embeddings created by fontnet in https://github.com/ericschulman/fontnet.
+Refer to Han et al. (2020) for details of the merger analysis.

 ## Data sources
 * The data for this anaylsis come from the `main_dataset` in a folder called `datasets`.
 We have written the code without global file paths assuming `datasets` is saved outside of this folder, i.e.,